hsnamkoong/hsnamkoong.github.io/_pages/overview.md

 ---
 layout: distill
-title: Research
+title: Research Overview
 permalink: /research
-description: My research group builds AI systems that optimize real-world business objectives, with a particular emphasis on trustworthy and responsible learning methods.
-We take an interdisciplinary approach spanning several fields including machine learning, operations research, and statistics.
+description: Our research group develops AI systems that optimize real-world business objectives, with a particular focus on trustworthy and responsible learning methods.
+We take a systems-level perspective that spans machine learning, operations research, and statistics to address fundamental challenges in deploying AI in high-stakes domains.
 nav: true
 nav_order: 2